starnowski/posmulten-hibernate/README.md

 Project is integration of Posmulten and Hibernate libraries.
 The are two main goal for this project.
 The first is to generate DDL statements that create Multi-tenant architecture with a shared schema strategy based on the java model.
-For more information on how the Posmulten helps to achieve this isolation strategy go to [project website](https://github.com/starnowski/posmulten).
+For more information on how the Posmulten helps achieve this isolation strategy or what are other Multi-tenant architecture strategies, go to [project website](https://github.com/starnowski/posmulten).
 Generated DDL statement can be executed during integration tests or used by tools that apply changes to the database, like [Liquibase](https://www.liquibase.org/) or [Flyway](https://flywaydb.org/).
 The second goal is to help communicate between the database and its client.